Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be transferred past the external memory interface in a second.
-The number is calculated by multiplying the bus width by its memory clock speed.
-In the case of DDR type RAM, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of megabytes per second) that can be transported across the external memory interface within a second.
+It is calculated by multiplying the card's interface width by the speed of its memory.
+In the case of DDR type memory, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This is worked out by multiplying the total amount of texture units by the core speed of the chip.
+The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly record to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices